meh201/ballet-website/README.md

 ## Getting Started

+I've also made a [youtube video tutorial](https://youtu.be/sPD_pM-jAdo) on how to get started, it will step you through getting started and some common changes

 The first thing you will do, regardless of system is create a [github account](https://github.com/join) and then requesting edit permissions to the repository from me: jacob.heuman@gmail.com